EVALUATE YOUR CHANCES OF IMMIGRATING TO GERMANY

 Besides these documents, the investor must present papers that refer to the purpose for which the visa is issued.
 The Germany migration regulations applicable in this case requires applicants to provide business references, the company’s bank statements or, if self-employed, a certificate of proprietorship, an invitation letter from a business partner, where applicable, the schedule of the business meetings, the certificate of incorporation of the company owned by the applicant and other similar documents.

-We are at your service with tailored services if you want to obtain a residence permit in Germany.
+Our immigration lawyer in Germany is at your service with tailored services if you want to obtain a residence permit in this country.

 Rules for obtaining German citizenship